zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 API calls from supervisor mode to set permissions on kernel objects that are not being tracked by the kernel will be no-ops.
 Doing the same from user mode will result in a fatal error for the calling thread.

+Objects allocated with :cpp:func:`k_object_alloc()` implicitly grant permission on the allocated object to the calling thread.

 Initialization State
 ********************